snowplow/quickstart-examples/README.md

 [![License][license-image]][license]
 [![Discourse posts][discourse-image]][discourse]

-Examples of how to automate creating a [Snowplow Open Source pipeline](https://github.com/snowplow/snowplow).
+Examples of how to automate creating a [Snowplow Community pipeline](https://github.com/snowplow/snowplow).

 These examples cover deploying an Iglu Server, for hosting your schemas, and a Snowplow pipeline.